chef-boneyard/delivery_self_guided_trial/simple_cookbook_workflow.md

 # Local Development Cookbook Workflow

-In this example we will clone a project from Delivery, create a git feature branch, introduce a change, run local tests and finally submit the change for peer review in Delivery
+In this example we will clone a project from Delivery, create a feature branch, introduce a change, run local tests and finally submit the change for peer review in Delivery.

 **Please refer to your cluster information document for server, organization and enterprise names used in this document **

 ## Prerequisites

-1. Log onto your workstation server, and make a working directory
+1. [Log into your remote workstation](workstation_setup.md), and make a working directory

         mkdir ~/workspace && cd ~/workspace